-A CHIP Reverse Mortgage is secured by the equity in your home.
-Unlike a traditional mortgage in which you make regular payments to someone else, a reverse mortgage pays you.
+CHIP Reverse Mortgage is secured by the equity in your home, the same as a traditional mortgage, BUT, no payments are required.

-The big advantage with the CHIP Reverse Mortgage is that you do not have to make any regular mortgage payments for as long as you or your spouse lives in your home.
-That’s what has made reverse mortgages such a popular solution in Canada, the U.K., the U.S., Australia and other countries.
+That is the big advantage with the CHIP Reverse Mortgage, you do not have to make any regular mortgage payments for as long as you or your spouse lives in your home.

 How do I receive the money?

-You can choose how you want to receive the money.
-The CHIP Reverse Mortgage gives you the option of receiving all the money you’re eligible for in one lump sum advance, or you can take some now and more later, or you can receive planned advances over a set period of time.
-Planned advances are available on the Income Advantage product.
+That is your choice.
+The CHIP Reverse Mortgage gives you the option of receiving all the money you’re eligible for in one lump sum advance, you can take some now and more later, or you can receive planned advances over a set period of time.
+When you choose planned advances that is available on the Income Advantage product.

-No. The homeowner retains title and maintains ownership of the home.
-It’s required for the homeowner to live in the home, pay taxes on time, have property insurance, and maintain the property in good condition.
+No. The homeowner maintains title and ownership of the home.
+The bank requires you to live in the home, pay your property taxes on time, retain property insurance, and maintain the property in good condition.

-Should reverse mortgages only be considered as a loan of last resort?
+Would some consider a reverse mortgage a loan of last resort?

-The CHIP Reverse Mortgage is designed exclusively for homeowners age 55 and older.
-This age qualification applies to both you and your spouse.
+A CHIP Reverse Mortgage is for for homeowners age 55 and older.
+This applies to both you and your spouse.

-You can receive up to 55% of the value of your home.
-The specific amount is based on your age and that of your spouse, the location and type of home you have, and your home’s current appraised value.
-You can contact me and I can quickly give you an estimate of how much you may be approved for, just get in touch with me.
+The maximum available is 55% of the value of your home.
+This specific amount is calculated by using your your age and that of your spouse, the location and type of home you have, and your home’s current appraised value.
+I can quickly provide you with an estimate of how much you may be approved for, just get in touch with me.

-Will the homeowner owe more than the house is worth?
+Will you ever owe more to the bank than the house is worth?

-The homeowner keeps all the equity remaining in the home.
-In our many years of experience, over 99% of homeowners have money left over when their loan is repaid.
-The equity remaining depends on the amount borrowed, the value of the home, and the amount of time that’s passed since the reverse mortgage was taken out.
+Absolutely not, as you keep all the remaining equity in the home.
+In all of our experience, over 99% of homeowners have money left over when their loan is paid out.
+The equity remaining will depend on how much was borrowed, the current value of the home, and the interest that has accumulated since the reverse mortgage was initiated.

-What if the homeowner has an existing mortgage?
+What if the homeowner already has an existing mortgage?

-Yes, as with any mortgage, there are one time fees to arrange a reverse mortgage such as an appraisal fee, fee for independent legal advice as well as our fee for administration, title insurance, and registration.
-With the exception of the appraisal fee, these fees are paid for with the funding dollars.
+Yes, as with any mortgage, there are one time costs involved with arranging a reverse mortgage.
+These include an appraisal fee, fee for independent legal advice as well as our set amount which covers administration, title insurance, and registration.
+With the exception of the appraisal fee, these fees are deducted from the funds advanced.